TSUKIMI-SHIN/TSUKIMI-SHIN/README.md

 Note: I'm currently still a minor, and tend to prefer talking to people my age or older!
 I'm kind of wary around younger people since they've had a habit of targeting me since I was a wee little kid.
 I do not go on the 18+ server either.

+Also don't aggressively act romantic or sexual towards me just because any of us kin, introject, or remind you of certain characters.
+It's a bit weird..

 I think that's all for now..
 I suffer on the daily with a lot of issues, so I may have to add or change more in the future.
 Byebye, Eight!
 P.S.
 I love Strawpage and Atabook signs!